kmcdono2/gtaworkshop/readme.md

 ### Run EG

-Let's run EG on
+Let's run EG on Darwin's *The Origin of Species* Download the `origins.txt` file from the repo and put it in your `in` directory.

 #### Mac users
 Be sure you've navigated to the scripts directory:
 `cd scripts`
 Then run the following (your output directory must already exist, e.g. `out`):
-`cat ../in/origin.txt | ./run -t plain -g unlock -o ../out origin`
+`cat ../in/origin.txt | ./run -t plain -g geonames -o ../out origin`

+#### Windows users
+Run:
+`cat origin.txt | docker run -i -v $(pwd):/out kmcdono2/eg:latest ./run -t plain -g geonames -o /out origin`

 ### Evaluating your output